Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Introduction

-The Dirac--Coulomb (DC) Hamiltonian accounts for special relativity in a many-particle atomic or molecular system \cite{reiherRelativisticQuantumChemistry2015,dyallIntroductionRelativisticQuantum2007}.
-The many-particle DC model includes the four-component spinor-structure for each spin-1/2 particle, but it neglects the relative time of the particles, and hence fails to satisfy Lorentz covariance.
-Energies and wave functions are obtained by diagonalization of the matrix representation of the Dirac--Coulomb operator.
+The Dirac--Coulomb (DC) Hamiltonian is often cited as a starting point to account for special relativity in a many-particle atomic or molecular system.
+In this model, the direct product of one-particle Dirac operators and the Coulomb interaction between the particles is considered.
+Energies and wave functions for this seemingly \emph{ad hoc} construct may be obtained by diagonalization of the matrix representation of the Dirac--Coulomb operator.
 Unfortunately, this simple procedure is problematic: electronic states, which would represent bound states, are `dissolved' in the positron-electron continuum in the infinite basis limit.
-This problematic behaviour is called `continuum dissolution' or `Brown--Ravenhall disease' \cite{brownInteractionTwoElectrons1951}.
+This problematic behaviour is called the `continuum dissolution' or `Brown--Ravenhall (BR) disease' \cite{brownInteractionTwoElectrons1951}.
 The usual strategy to have access to these states relies on a positive--energy projection of the operator \cite{josephsucherEnergyLevelsTwoelectron1958,sucherFoundationsRelativisticTheory1980}, which eliminates the positron-positron and positron-electron states.
 Although, the projected energies depend on the projector, and hence on the underlying non-interacting model \cite{heullyCommentRelativisticWave1986,mittlemanTheoryRelativisticEffects1981,almoukhalalatiElectronCorrelationRelativistic2016}, the final energies and predicted spectroscopic quantities should be independent of these technical details, when all relevant QED terms are also accounted for \cite{sucherFoundationsRelativisticTheory1980,sucherFoundationsRelativisticTheory1983,dyallIntroductionRelativisticQuantum2007}.